 The non-GAAP financial measure of operating profit before the impact of restructuring charges, restructuring-related inventory charges, and timberland disposals, net is used throughout the following discussion of our results of operations (except with respect to the segment discussions for Industrial Packaging and Paper Packaging, where timberland disposals, net are not applicable and except with respect to Land Management where restructuring-related inventory charges are not applicable).
-Operating profit before the impact of restructuring charges, restructuring-related inventory charges, and timberland disposals, net is equal to operating profit plus restructuring charges, and restructuring-related inventory charges and restructuring-related inventory charges, and timberland disposals, net because we believe that this measure provides a better indication of our operational performance because it excludes restructuring charges and restructuring-related inventory charges, which are not representative of ongoing operations, and timberland disposals, net which are volatile from period to period, and it provides a more stable platform on which to compare our historical performance.
+Operating profit before the impact of restructuring charges, restructuring-related inventory charges, and timberland disposals, net is equal to operating profit plus restructuring charges, and restructuring-related inventory charges less timberland gains plus timberland losses.
+We use operating profit before the impact of restructuring charges, restructuring-related inventory charges, and timberland disposals, net because we believe that this measure provides a better indication of our operational performance because it excludes restructuring charges and restructuring-related inventory charges, which are not representative of ongoing operations, and timberland disposals, net which are volatile from period to period, and it provides a more stable platform on which to compare our historical performance.